jessicapdx/jessicapdx/README.md

 - 👋 Hi, I’m @jessicapdx
 - 👀 I’m interested in gardening, space, dogs and making the planet a better place 🌎
-- 🌱 I’m currently learning JavaScript after learning Ruby!
+- 🌱 I am a SheCodes graduate with a passion for JavaScript!
 - 💞️ I’m looking to collaborate on creative projects that bring joy to people and solve realistic problems.
 - 📫 Reach me at jessica.b.barrows@gmail.com